Fifth-Year Master’s Degree Program: BA/MA in Child Study and Human Development

 Applicants to the program will have the application fee waived and only need to submit two letters of recommendation – at least one from an Eliot-Pearson faculty member.

-Students may apply for admission to the Fifth-Year Master's Degree Program in the Fall or Spring semester of their Junior year or in the Fall of their Senior year.
+Students must apply for admission to the Fifth-Year Master's Degree Program in the Fall of their Senior year.
 For application deadlines, please see the Graduate School of Arts and Sciences' Fifth-Year Master's Degree information.
-Students will be admitted to the program contingent on their maintenance of the GPA requirements outlined above and on the successful (B+ or above) completion of TWO graduate-level courses taken during their senior year in addition to the 10 courses required for the undergraduate major.
+Students will be admitted to the program contingent on their maintenance of the GPA requirements outlined above and on the successful completion of TWO graduate-level (100 or 200-level) courses taken during their senior year ("successful completion means earning a B+ or above in both courses).
+Students have 3 options for pairing these two courses alongside their undergraduate major: 1) by both courses being SHARED (i.e., counted toward both BA and MA Degrees), 2) both courses being RESERVED (i.e., counted ONLY toward the MA), or 3) one course being shared and one being reserved.
+The two courses may be used to satisfy any of the MA requirements (e.g., foundational courses, research methods, or electives).

 Tuition and Aid